 Sketching your thoughts

 It all begins with sketching out the rudimentary presentation of ideas to communicate the real essence hidden behind the concept.
-You can use some puzzles, photo collage or simple text messages to make others understand the basic concept.
+You can use some puzzles, photo collages or simple text messages to make others understand the basic concept.
 This is the early stage of designing that helps in highlighting the pain point of users.
 In fact, it briefs the flow of the product and tests the practicality of an idea.

 Modelling of ideas